UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 different ways to see directories above your current location; we'll start with the simplest.

-There is a shortcut in the shell to move up one directory level that looks like this:
+There is a shortcut in the shell to move up one directory level.
+It works as follows:

 ~~~
 $ cd ..